xyt6151/ESPLowPowerSensor/task-list.md

 33. Create example sketches demonstrating the use of interrupt-driven sensor functions
 34. Implement error handling for cases where interrupt setup fails
 35. Add a method to disable interrupts if the user wants to revert to the original behavior
+36. Use static allocation instead of dynamic allocation where possible to reduce memory fragmentation and improve performance.
+37. Implement power-efficient delay using ESP32's and ESP8266's low-power timer peripherals instead of using delay() function.